- High peel and shear strength maintains lasting bond at high and low temperatures

 - Adhesive cures at room temperature, making it a convenient and easy to use solution for challenging applications

-3M™ Scotch-Weld™ Epoxy Adhesive DP420LH is an off-white, toughened, two-part epoxy structural adhesive that provides good strength along with high impact and fatigue resistance to meet demanding bonding challenges.
-Adhesive DP420LH can replace mechanical fasteners, screws, rivets and spot welds in many applications.
+3M™ Scotch-Weld™ Epoxy Adhesive DP420LH is a toughened, two-part epoxy structural adhesive that provides good strength along with high impact and fatigue resistance to meet demanding bonding challenges.
+3M™ Scotch-Weld Epoxy Adhesive DP420LH can replace mechanical fasteners, screws, rivets and spot welds in many applications.

 Used primarily for high strength bonding in electronics manufacturing

 High Peel and Shear Strength Maintains Lasting Bond at High and Low Temperatures